mpkondrashin/tmlist/README.md

 2. File Expension Lists
 3. File Lists

 To create list that combines other lists click New button, provide name and go to description section.
-Put into description section following line
+Put into description section following lines:
 ```
 Include: <list name>
 Include: <list name>
 ...
 ```
-Other lines can be added to description - they will be ignored by TMList.
+Any other lines can be added to description - they will be ignored by TMList.

 After TMList run, this list will be populated with contents of specified lists.

 **Warning:** Contents of the list with includes will be deleted!
+After TMList run it will contain only included lists.

 **Note:** Cycle includes are not alowed